-At the new permanent exhibition, visitors can see manuscripts, letters, documents, Greek and foreign publications, photos and personal items, theatre material, rare audiovisual content, and a variety of artworks depicting the writer.
+At the new permanent exhibition, visitors can see manuscripts, letters, documents, Greek and foreign publications, photos and personal items, theater material, rare audiovisual content, and a variety of artworks depicting the writer.
 Physical material, combined with digital reproductions, is provided in five thematic rooms:

-● Biographical elements
+● Biographical elements (Childhood, Wives, Friends, Personal items)

-● The Odyssey poem
+● The poem "Odyssey" by Kazantzakis

-● Friends and influences
+● Friends and influences, Letters, Temporary exhibitions

 ● Early works, Theater plays, Children's books, "The Saviors of God"

 ● Novels, Travelogues, Reading stand, Kazantzakis in cinema, Politics, Studies on Kazantzakis

 Museum's permanent exhibition is fully accessible for mobility and visually impaired people.

 The ticket price includes a 20' documentary about Kazantzakis life and works.
 The film is available in twelve languages: Greek, Chinese, Dutch, English, French, German, Italian, Korean, Polish, Russian, Spanish and Portuguese.